-Training and developing people is one of the most important responsibilities managers have and training volunteers is no different.
+Training and developing people is one of the most important responsibilities managers have, and training volunteers is no different.

-4 Reasons to Train Your Volunteers
+4 Reasons To Train Volunteers

 1. Consistency in Practice

 Volunteers who have the same learning experience will perform tasks and respond to the work environment in a similar way.

 2. Confidence in Performing Job Duties